|

 Method of Work As a painter Brennan is familiar with a variety of media, including acrylics and oils, but the latter remains her favourite.
 She uses wooden panels for support, because of its resilience.
 When drawing she prefers charcoal.
 All her compositions start from plein-air sketches which are then worked up in her studio.
 Recent Works Three of Brennan's recent works (2008-9) have been polyptychs: "Surfacing" (oil

-Each of these three large compositions derives from a single large-scale drawing, which is then divided grid-like into sections, with each section forming the basis for a separate panel.
+on 8 panels, each 100 x 50 cm) Each of these three large compositions derives from a single large-scale drawing, which is then divided grid-like into sections, with each section forming the basis for a separate panel.
 When completed and placed together, the panels form a single cohesive piece - a sort of visual map of the city.
-Furthermore, all the panels of the polptych are worked up simultaneously, and this, together with the overall multi-unit format, emphasizes the dynamic relationship between the constituent parts of the painting.
-Influences In addition to the unique city scenery of Cyprus and, in particular, Mexico City, Brennan cites a number of influences, including the Irish artists Nigel Rolfe and also Brian McGuire for his loose gestural painting, as well as the expressionist impasto-ist Frank Auerbach (b.1931), and the colourist Sir Howard Hodgkin (b.1932).
+Furthermore, all the panels of the polyptych are worked up simultaneously, and this, together with the overall multi-unit format, emphasizes the dynamic relationship between the constituent parts of the painting.
+Influences In addition to the unique city scenery of Cyprus and, in particular, Mexico City, Brennan cites a number of influences, including the Irish artists Nigel Rolfe and also Brian McGuire for his loose gestural painting, as well as the expressionist impasto artist Frank Auerbach (b.1931), and the colourist Sir Howard Hodgkin (b.1932).
 She makes no mention of Georg Baselitz (b.1938) or Gerhard Richter (b.1932), although I see echoes of them in her work, and I mean it as a compliment.
-Exhibitions Over the past five years, works by Valerie Brennan have appeared in both solo and group exhibitions, in numerous venues, including: 2009 2008 2007 2006 2004 Further Information To contact Valerie Brennan, or to see more of her exceptional abstract art, I strongly recommend that you visit: www.valeriebrennan.com Review written by Neil Collins (Editor) (July 2009). |
+Exhibitions Over the past five years, works by Valerie Brennan have appeared in both solo and group exhibitions, in numerous venues, including: 2009 2008 2007 2006 2004 Further Information To contact Valerie Brennan, or to see more of her exceptional abstract art, I strongly recommend that you visit: www.valeriebrennan.com |

-For more information about visual
+For more about contemporary arts,